Our Family Has Given A Voice To The Injured For Over 50 Combined Years

 An elevator accident can be a devastating incident.
 When recovering from serious injuries, a victim may be unable to work and unable to earn an income.
 They may be bombarded with medical bills and have trouble keeping up with their mortgage, utilities, and other expenses.

 There are no guarantees in the law, and all cases move forward based on their own facts.
 Those victims who have suffered personal injuries may have rights to sue for their losses.
-They may choose to speak with trusted personal injury attorneys to learn more about their potential claims.
+They may choose to speak with trusted elevator and premises accident attorneys to learn more about their potential claims.